open-data/ckanext-wet-boew/README.rst

   wget http://code.jquery.com/mobile/1.3.0/jquery.mobile-1.3.0.js \
     -O js/jquerymobile/jquery.mobile-1.3.0.js

+This extension also requires the python json and shapely libraries that are used by the CKAN spatial extension.

 By default, CKAN pages will still display using the default CKAN template.
 To use the base theme, override the template for the page and have it extend template page_wet.html instead of the usual page.html.